 Krk is not an island in the full sense of the word since it is connected to the mainland with a 1430-meter-long bridge.
 There is a toll for the Krk bridge, and it is around 5 € but the prices are different for various vehicle categories (check the price list).
 The toll is paid only when coming from the mainland heading towards Krk.

 Merag is a small port town located on the east coast of Rab.
 The car ferry is operated by Jadrolinija company and the estimated travel time is 25 minutes.
-Check the timetable of departures and ticket price in the table below.
+Check the timetable of departures and buy tickets below.

 Lopar is a small port located on the island of Cres connecting the two islands.
 The car ferry is operated by Jadrolinija and travel time is around 1 hour and 20 minutes.
-Check the timetable of departures and ticket price in the table below.
+Check the timetable of departures and buy tickets below:

 Coastal towns have ports and marinas for the reception of all kinds of boats, numerous tourists come to the island by their own yachts or organized by larger ships.